gneu77/rx-signals/docs/rx-signals_start.md

 const pagingSignalsFactory = new SignalsFactory(getPagingSignals);
 ```

-Now we can compose a generic function producing a _QueryInputFactory_:
+Now we can implement a generic function that produces a _QueryInputFactory_:
 ```typescript
 type FilteredSortedPagedQueryInput<FilterType> = ModelInput<FilterType>
   & SortingInput